 Isn’t it OK now that named-user licensing isn’t applicable?

 Not if they build the lost named-user licensing costs into the new package license pricing!
 Remember only a limited number of business processes have been covered so ask yourself, what of all the other scenarios in which third-party applications can be interfaced to SAP?
 Furthermore, as I currently understand it, the licensing metric now applicable for O2C indirect usage is Sales and Service Order Execution, i.e not Sales and Service Order Processing, and guess what, the S&SOE license is more expensive!

-Rather than IP protection Indirect Access has become anti-competitive and a commercialisation of digital transformation and innovation.
-Where companies are legitimately seeking to integrate best-of-breed leading-edge technologies because they are more fit-for-purpose than SAP’s own alternative, SAP are in essence double charging customers.
-Where licensing fees for these software products are paid, SAP are expecting additional licensing fees due to them as well.
+Rather than IP protection, Indirect Access has become anti-competitive and a commercialisation of digital transformation and innovation.
+Where companies are legitimately seeking to integrate best-of-breed leading-edge technologies because they are more fit-for-purpose than SAP’s own alternative, SAP is in essence double-charging customers.
+Where licensing fees for these software products are paid, SAP is expecting additional licensing fees due to them as well.

 - Do you need a software tool to deal with Indirect Access?
 No!
 But they can be useful for interface discovery.
 Most of our clients themselves opt for a no-tool approach even though we present the options available.